Malakhannachi/Glossaire/README.md

  Une assertion dans un test unitaire vérifie si un résultat est correct.
 Si la condition est fausse, le test échoue, signalant un problème dans le code testé.
 ## English
 1)	What does JavaScript enable you to do on a website ?
 a.
-Add interactive behavior and dynamic content
+Add interactive behavior and dynamic content X
 b.
 Define the layout and design of web pages
 c.
 Handle server-side operations
 2)	Which programming language is primarily used for server-side web development ?
 a.
-PHP
+PHP  X
 b.
 JavaScript
 c.
 HTML
 3)	What is the purpose of a web browser ?
 a.
-To render and display web pages
+To render and display web pages  X
 b.
 To execute serve-side code
 c.
 To manage databases
 4)	What is the difference between GET and POST methods in HTTP ?
 a.
-GET retrieves data from a server, while POST submits data to a server
+GET retrieves data from a server, while POST submits data to a server   X
 b.
 GET submits data to a server, while POST retrieves data from a server
 c.
 GET and POST methods are interchangeable
 5)	What is the purpose of version control systems (e.g., Git) in web development ?
 a.
-To track changes and manage collaborative development
+To track changes and manage collaborative development X
 b.
 To optimize website loading speed
 c.
 To handle server-side scripting
 6)	What is the purpose of a framework in web development ?
 a.
-To provide a structured environment for building web applications
+To provide a structured environment for building web applications X
 b.
 To handle network protocols and data transfer
 c.
 To create visual designs and layouts for websites
 7)	What does NoSQL stand for ?
 a.
-Not Only SQL
+Not Only SQL  X
 b.
 Non-Structured Query Language
 c.
 New Object-Oriented Language
 8)	Which of the following is a characteristic of NoSQL databases ?
 a.
 Strict schema enforcement
 b.
 Support for complex transactions
 c.
-Scalability and flexible data models
+Scalability and flexible data models  X